ON THIS PAGE: You will learn about how doctors describe myeloma’s growth or spread. This is called the stage. Use the menu to see other pages.

 The involved-to-uninvolved free light chain ratio is greater than 100, based on serum testing, with absolute values greater than 100 mg/L or 10 mg/dL.
 The light chain is a fragment of an antibody and is the product of cancerous plasma cells.
 The light chains are classified as kappa or lambda.
 The plasma cells of myeloma will secrete excess amounts of either of these light chains.

-Bone lesions seen on MRI or PET-CT imaging.
+Bone lesions seen on MRI or PET-CT scans (see Diagnosis).

-The International Staging System (ISS) is now used more commonly to classify multiple myeloma.
-It defines the factors that influence patient survival.
-The ISS is based on data collected from people with multiple myeloma from around the world.
+The Revised International Staging System (R-ISS) is now used more commonly to classify multiple myeloma.
+The R-ISS is based on data collected from people with multiple myeloma from around the world.
 The system has 3 stages based on the measurement of serum albumin, lactase dehydrogenase (LDH), and serum beta-2 microglobulin (β2-M) and whether high-risk chromosomes are found using the fluorescence in situ hybridization (FISH) test (see Diagnosis).

 Recent efforts have been made to further classify myeloma based on patterns of gene expression in myeloma cells.
 This is an ongoing area of research.

 β2-M less than 3.5 mg/L

 Serum albumin of 3.5 g/dL or more

 No high-risk chromosome changes in myeloma cells found by FISH test